Targeted student debt cancellation

-Significantly, suspended payments during this time period will count as qualifying payments for Public Service Loan Forgiveness so long as 1) you have Direct loans, 2) you were on a qualifying repayment plan before the suspension, and 3) you’re working full-time for a qualifying employer during the suspension period.
+Significantly, these months will count as qualifying payments for Public Service Loan Forgiveness so long as you’re working full-time for a PSLF-qualifying employer.
 Similarly, payments will count toward time-based IDR forgiveness (the 20-25 year forgiveness plans automatically built in to all income-driven repayment plans).
-In other good news, these suspended payments will be reported to credit agencies as regularly scheduled payments, and therefore should not affect your credit score.
+Suspended payments will also be reported to credit agencies as regularly scheduled payments, and therefore should not affect your credit score.

 The payment suspension is automatic.
 All borrowers of federally-held direct and FFEL student loans have been automatically placed on what the Department of Education is calling an “administrative forbearance,” which will suspend payments during this time period.
 Because the change are automatic, autopay will be suspended.
 If you have made or will make any payments after March 13, 2020 contact your loan servicer if you want a refund.

-Both the Trump & Biden administrations extended this relief a few times.
+Both the Trump & Biden administrations extended this relief multiple times.
 Relief currently lasts from March 13, 2020 through sometime in 2023 (either 60 days after student debt cancellation is implemented or 60 days after 6/30/23, whichever comes first).

 However, if you plan to pursue PSLF, make sure you do not get put on a paid-ahead status by paying more than what’s due.
 To do so, you should either manually select that you do not want to be put into paid ahead status or advance your due date, opt-out of the suspension, or contact your loan servicer to permanently remove paid ahead status.
 If you are in a paid ahead status, your payments may not count as qualifying payments for PSLF.
 There have been some recent updates to this policy, but if you made payments before August 2020, it is better to be cautious and ensure your loans are in the correct status.

-If you’re on Income-Driven Repayment, your plan was automatically extended during the COVID forbearance.
+If you’re on Income-Driven Repayment, your plan was automatically extended during the COVID payment pause.
 Here’s what you should do now to figure out your IDR plan details:

 To check if you’re enrolled in an income-driven repayment (IDR) plan, log in to your Federal Student Aid account.
 Click your name at the top right, then “My Aid.”
 Scroll down to “Loan Breakdown,” then expand and view your loan details.
 Each loan should have an affiliated Repayment Plan.
 The plans that qualify for LRAP are Income-Based Repayment (IBR), New Income-Based Repayment (New IBR), and Pay As You Earn (PAYE).
 You can also find your repayment plan on your loan servicer’s website.

-If you’re not currently in an income-driven plan, you need to apply soon.
+If you’re not currently in an income-driven plan, you should apply soon.
 Application processing can take up to a few months.
 Once approved, you’ll get an IDR approval letter that you can use to apply to LRAP.

-If you’re already in an income-driven plan, you need to figure out how much you’ll be paying come September.
+If you’re already in an income-driven plan, you need to figure out how much you’ll be paying when the pause ends.
 To successfully apply for LRAP, we need to know 1) your monthly payment amount and 2) when your IDR plan starts and ends.
 To find the information we need:

 As always, continue to document everything related to your student loans for future use, especially if you plan on applying for PSLF.
-Document any communications or letters from your loan servicer about the CARES Act, the forbearance, and 0% interest rates, and save and download billing statements.
+Document any communications or letters from your loan servicer about the COVID payment pause and other relief.

 Other loan updates

-Beginning March 13, 2020 through the end of the pause, all federal student loans (for current students and those in repayment) will have a 0% interest rate through August 31, 2022.
-This is great news!
+From March 13, 2020 through the end of the pause, all federal student loans (for current students and those in repayment) will have a 0% interest rate.
 Your loans won’t be accruing interest during this time period.
 Any payments you make will go toward the principal balance of your loans, 0nce all the interest that accrued prior to March 13, 2020 is paid.
 This change is automatic—there is no need for you to do anything.
-Read the related section of the CARES Act.

 If your income has been affected by COVID-19 and you have private student loans or institutional loans (e.g. refinanced loans, bar study loans, Perkins loans, etc.), please reach out to your lender directly to discuss your options.
 Some lenders are providing forbearances, interest rate reductions, and extended payment timelines to borrowers who submit a request.

-Please know that it’s always an option to reduce your income-driven monthly payment amount if your income decreases and you can no longer afford your payment.
-This option might make sense if you want to continue making payments, but in a more affordable amount.
-Just know that you may owe back any unused LRAP funding to UC Berkeley if you decrease your monthly payment.
+Know that it’s always an option to reduce your income-driven monthly payment amount if your income decreases and you can no longer afford your payment.
+You can apply for an immediate recalculation of your plan if you hope to reduce your monthly payments once the payment pause ends.

-If you plan to pursue PSLF, make sure to submit a new PSLF Form to certify your employment and payments once the forbearance ends.
-This will ensure you’ve gotten proper credit for all your payments or non-payments from March 13, 2020 – August 31, 2022 while the forbearance was in place.
+Make sure to submit a new PSLF Form to certify your employment and payments annually and each time you leave a job.
+This will ensure you’ve gotten proper credit for all your payments or non-payments while the pause was in place.

 You might be eligible for stimulus or economic impact checks from state or federal governments.
 The amount and your eligibility depends on your tax filings.
 The amount you receive will not be considered taxable income, and will not be considered income for LRAP purposes.
-Please do not include the stimulus check as income in your LRAP applications for funding or forgiveness.
+Please do not include these stimulus check as income in your LRAP applications for funding or forgiveness.